 Here are some options if you'd like to go this route for your investment management:

 XY Investment Solutions (XYIS) - Designed specifically for the unique needs of XYPN, XYIS provides an end-to-end solution with the desired features of Gen X+Y advisors and clients.

 - Models designed specifically for XYPN clients by the XYIS investment committee (for which you can access for expertise) featuring DFA, Vanguard, iShares and others.
 You can also create your own models

 - Ability to transfer/ACAT in like-kind assets and manage models around existing holdings and create completion portfolios

-- Accounts are reviewed daily for rebalancing opportunities so you don't have to and factor in risk premia associated with each trade.
+- Accounts are reviewed weekly for rebalancing opportunities so you don't have to and factor in risk premia associated with each trade.

 - While it offers digital account opening for most common accounts, they also offer a service team that helps facilitate and navigate the platform as well as the investment team that acts as an outside partner when you may need additional help outside the norm

 - Fees start at 35 bps but scale down quickly.
 Once $5 million in assets is achieved, every dollar is then charged at 30 bps

 XYIS, while in the tech-based category is a nice blend of a traditional TAMP with many of the features of the new digital only offerings.
 However, it is important to note that you do give up some control and while you can have your own models, it is a highly curated set of models built for the majority of XYPN members.
 Thus, if you are looking for the latest smart-beta or tactical option, you won't find it there.

 Betterment for Advisors – Based on technology from their sister company Betterment, this provides an advisor-facing solution to outsource investment management.